addy097/Churn-Analysis-Project/README.md

 🔗 [Medium link](https://medium.com/@addytalpade9/end-to-end-churn-prediction-sql-power-bi-ml-an-interactive-web-app-for-churn-probability-fe77d354dbeb)

 ### 🔹 **Key Enhancements**
 - The **churn prediction model** is implemented in **Kaggle notebooks** instead of Jupyter.
-Since I have extended the referred project by building a web app, the code file in my project exports the predicted CSV as shown in the referred tutorial plus the code of the prediction probability web application I have built for prediction probability
+Since I have extended the referred project by building a web app, the code file in my project exports the predicted CSV as shown in the referred tutorial plus the code of the prediction probability web application I have built for prediction probability.
+Use code in file: Churn-prediction-application-code.py for Kaggle processing.
 - A **web app** is added for predictions (screenshot in `screenshots/`).

 ## 📂 **Project Structure**